National Forum on Human Rights. We can stop violence

 Equal Opportunities Ombudsperson

-Ombudsperson for Children's Rights of the Republic of Lithuania
+Ombudsman for the Protection of the Rights of the Child of the Republic of Lithuania

-Edita Žiobienė is the Ombudsperson for Children’s Rights of the Republic of Lithuania.
-Previously she was the head of Lithuanian Centre for Human Rights, also an associate professor at Mykolas Romeris University, Department of Constitutional Law of the Faculty of Law, and lecturer at the Law Institute of Vytautas Magnus University.
+Edita Žiobienė is the Ombudsman for the Protection of the Rights of the Child of the Republic of Lithuania.
+Previously, she headed the Lithuanian Center for Human Rights, was an associate professor at the Department of Constitutional Law of the Faculty of Law of Mykolas Romeris University and taught at the Institute of Law of Vytautas Magnus University.